 – Otherwise (the variables at the invoking and the process specification have the same name), assignment is implied.

 In the specification of a process, a specific coding block is sometimes referred to by the variable name having a value equal to the address of the specific coding block.

-Bitstream and waveform signal format